smartclean/smartclean.github.io/docs/vcs_bin_settings.md

 - Area remaining
     - **Type:** Minimum Threshold
     - **Description:** This threshold represents minimum area that is remaining in the Bin (i.e. how much empty it is.)
-    - **Criteria to create Work Order:** When the area remaining value reported by the Bin Sensor reaches this minimum value.
+    - **Criteria to create Alert:** When the area remaining value reported by the Bin Sensor reaches this minimum value.
-    - **Outcome of Work Order:** Work Order will be created about the Bin getting full.
+    - **Outcome of Alert:** Notify intended users about the Bin (in a designated area) getting full.